DAVID J. WILLIS ATTORNEY

 Mediation Rule 16.
 The Mediator shall interpret and apply these rules.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+The law changes and any cases or statutes referred to should be check for updates.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.